-- Staff should not hold children's hands (unless for safety due to age/level of need of the child) - Children should not be picked up (unless medically necessary) - Children should not sit on adult's laps Children should be discouraged from hugging staff (age and level of need of the child is taken into consideration) - Staff should avoid being in a room alone with a child where the door is closed.
-If you need to talk to a child, either leave a door open and position yourself within sight of the door, or ask another member of staff to be present. - If in a medical situation staff need to inspect an injury to a child below their clothes then another member of staff must also be present. - Physical intervention should never be inappropriately used, should follow relevant procedures and be clearly recorded and reported. (only to be carried out by a trained member of staff)
+- Staff should not hold children's hands - Children should not be picked up (unless medically necessary) - Children should not sit on adult's laps Children should be discouraged from hugging staff - Staff should avoid being in a room alone with a child where the door is closed.
+If you need to talk to a child, either leave a door open and position yourself within sight of the door, or ask another member of staff to be present. - If in a medical situation staff need to inspect an injury to a child below their clothes then another member of staff must also be present. - Physical intervention should never be inappropriately used, should follow relevant procedures and be clearly recorded and reported.